codewordcreative/susty-icons/README.md

 ## System and usage notes

 ### Styling
 Colour and style are defined individually in the code.
 These are defaulted to pure black (#000).
-In cases where a second colour is more efficient than a mask (cut-out effect), I have defaulted to pure white (#fff).
 The viewbox is set to 128 x 128 to allow flexibility for more complex icons while supporting a common dimension (see the comments on mathematics below).
 The stroke width is set to 5.
 I’ve set fill to none (outline effect) and favoured a more rounded appearance to the lines.
 You can play with all of these variables as you choose.

 ### External vs. inline use
 Despite these being so small, external SVG files are recommended as they can be cached more easily and used across pages.
 There can be some sustainability advantages to inline SVGs in certain circumstances, for example when only used once on a page or in combination with certain animations, but that’s beyond the scope of this project.
 Note that CSS cannot be used to manipulate elements of SVGs directly unless they are inline, although any manipulation you can apply to an image will work (though filters and transforms in CSS can have an impact, too).